 In charging these customers premiums based on the loan amount applied for rather than the amount that was actually borrowed, CommBank charged these customers for more cover than they needed under the policy.
 In some cases, cover was also provided and paid for before a loan was drawn down.
 CommBank will continue its review to ensure all affected customers are identified and remediated.

-ASIC has previously taken action against Westpac for similar conduct: 15-318MR Westpac to refund premiums for unwanted insurance cover
+ASIC has previously taken action against Westpac for similar conduct (refer: 15-318MR Westpac to refund premiums for unwanted insurance cover).

 ASIC's CCI work